 Communication with the laboratory is essential.
-Although most specimens are placed on general purpose media (eg, blood or chocolate agar), some pathogens require inclusion of specific nutrients and inhibitors or other special conditions (see Table: Selective Media for Isolation of Common Bacteria); if one of these pathogens is suspected or if the patient has been taking antimicrobials, the laboratory should be advised.
+Although most specimens are placed on general purpose media (eg, blood or chocolate agar), some pathogens require inclusion of specific nutrients and inhibitors (see table Selective Media for Isolation of Common Bacteria Selective Media for Isolation of Common Bacteria Culture is microbial growth on or in a nutritional solid or liquid medium; increased numbers of organisms simplify identification.
+Culture also facilitates testing of antimicrobial susceptibility... read more ) or other special conditions for incubation (eg, a specific temperature, oxygen or carbon dioxide concentration, or duration).
+If one of these more fastidious pathogens is suspected or if the patient has been taking antimicrobials, the laboratory should be advised.
 The specimen’s source is reported so that the laboratory can differentiate pathogens from site-specific normal flora.

 Specimen collection is important.
 For diagnosis of infectious disease, the rule of thumb is sample where the infection is.
 For lesions, the leading edge, not the center, should be sampled.

 Use of swabs is discouraged.
 However, if a swab is used, a flocked swab is preferred because it can recover more specimen.
-Swabs used for molecular assays (see Nucleic Acid–Based Identification Methods for Infectious Disease) must be compatible for the specific molecular assay for which they are intended.
+Swabs used for molecular assays Nucleic Acid–Based Identification Methods for Infectious Disease Nucleic acid–based (molecular) identification has become commonplace in clinical settings; the resulting rapid identification allows the patient to be placed on specific antimicrobial therapy... read more must be compatible for the specific molecular assay for which they are intended.
 The wrong type of swab can produce false-negative results.
 Wooden-shafted swabs are toxic to some viruses.
-Cotton-tipped swabs are toxic for some bacteria, including chlamydiae.
+Cotton-tipped swabs are toxic to some bacteria, including chlamydiae.